DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::Label()` with a `dip::Graph` and a `dip::DirectedGraph` as input.
   It finds connected components in the graph.

+- Added `dip::Histogram::Configuration::Mode::IS_COMPLETE`, which prevents a configuration from being modified when computing a histogram.
+It is set by `dip::Histogram::Configuration::Complete()`.
+  This option is dangerous to use!

 ### Changed functionality

 - `dip::AlignedAllocInterface` now aligns each of the scanlines (rows of the image), not just the first one.